 We own several social media accounts that we use to communicate with residents.
-Each of these accounts shares Council news, events, competitions, job vacancies, and details of swimming and fitness activities.
+Each of these accounts shares Council news, events, competitions and job vacancies.

 Our Facebook pages are:

 - Erewash Stray Dogs

 In a rapidly evolving connected world it is important that the council adopts a ‘people first’ approach to communications and to better understand our communities, helping to improve and shape service delivery.

 Our aim is to facilitate communications that take place at a person’s convenience and enables ease of access to council information and services.